Is your Cox modem router blinking green?

 How do I fix the flashing green light on Cox modem or router?

-Checking whether your cables are loose or restarting your modem or router are the most basic solutions for a flashing green light.
+The most basic solutions for a flashing green light are checking whether your cables are loose or restarting your modem or router.
 Additionally, you can check whether your software needs an update.

 Are modems and routers the same thing?